Can the Government Compel Decryption? Don't Trust -- Verify: Introduction

 Our framework generally aligns with the broader interpretation, and it considers all acts of performance beyond just the produced files.
 In the next section, we delve deeper into case law, scholarship, and the value of a verification-centric approach as a matter of law.

 The question of deniable encryption highlights the differences between the current work and prior work (see Section~\ref{sec:enter-password:deniable}).
 Deniable encryption introduces a \emph{duress} password which, when entered, allows a device to be decrypted to something other than its true contents.
-In \emph{Comm.\ v Gelfgatt}, the court simply ordered the respondent to use the true password rather than the duress password \cite{commonwealth_v_gelfgatt}.
-Sacharoff sets aside this ``niche case because deniable encryption remains rare'' \cite{sacharoff}.
-Kerr argues that duress passwords are ``unlikely to raise significant Fifth Amendment issues'' because, if used, ``the government will not realize what the user has done'' \cite{kerr2018compelled}.
-Cohen and Park argue that the government would be unable to compel decryption without some way of distinguishing the respondent's use of the true and duress passwords \cite{cohen-park}.
+In \emph{Comm.\ v Gelfgatt}, the court simply ordered the respondent to use the true password rather than the duress password.\footnote{ {\emph{Comm.\ v Gelfgatt}~\cite{commonwealth_v_gelfgatt} at note 10 (the decryption ``protocol'' states in relevant part: ``The defendant shall manually enter the password or key to each respective digital storage device in sequence. \dots The defendant is expressly ordered not to enter a false or 'fake' password or key'').}} Sacharoff sets aside this ``niche case because deniable encryption remains rare'' \cite{sacharoff}.
+Kerr argues that duress passwords are ``unlikely to raise significant Fifth Amendment issues'' because, if used, ``the government will not realize what the user has done.''\footnotemark~Cohen and Park argue that the government would be unable to compel decryption without some way of distinguishing the respondent's use of the true and duress passwords \cite{cohen-park}.

 In contrast, our framework would allow the government to compel the respondent enter one of the true or duress passwords, but the respondent would be free to choose.
 If the government also had evidence as the contents of the encrypted drive---say, specific filenames as in \textit{In re Boucher} \cite{in_re_boucher}---the government could require that the apparently-decrypted device contain the known files by checking for those files in the verification procedure.
 In such cases, our framework yields a procedure more like Sacharoff's and Cohen-Park's than Kerr's.
 But like Kerr, meaningful acts are compellable even without any specific knowledge of the device's contents.